I love baking soda for its versatility.

 2. Freshen Mattresses

-Similarly, you can quickly restore your mattress to a ‘brand-new’ quality by again, sprinkling baking soda, waiting 30 minutes, and then vacuuming it.
+Is your mattress smelly or with stains?
+You can quickly restore your mattress by sprinkling baking soda, waiting 30 minutes, and then vacuuming it.
 Just make sure you don’t do this whilst the sheets are still on, or it could cause them to rip or stretch!

 3. Deodorize Garbage Cans